IncideDigital/rvt2-docs/docs/rvt2/windows.md

 ### Job `windows.recentfiles_default`

 Parse all lnk and jumplist files present in a mounted source.
 Generates a summary file with all recent files sources.
+For enhanced parsing results, it is recommended to run `fs_timelines` or `mft_timeline` first.

 #### Configurable parameters